AntoninVerdier/MFBasic/README.md

 ![](https://img.shields.io/badge/License-MIT-green.svg)	![](https://img.shields.io/github/downloads/AntoninVerdier/MyceFasterBetter/total)	![](https://img.shields.io/github/issues/AntoninVerdier/MyceFasterBetter)

-# MyceFasterBetter - A minimalist framework for MFB-reward tasks
+# MFBasic - A minimalist framework for MFB-reward tasks

-MyceFasterBetter is a ensemble of code and instructions to build a simple working MFB (Medial Forebrain Bundle Stimulation) apparatus to be used for behavioral learning in mice.
+MFBasic is a ensemble of code and instructions to build a simple working MFB (Medial Forebrain Bundle Stimulation) apparatus to be used for behavioral learning in mice.
 It uses an Arduino Uno as a base and send TTLs to chosen outputs to time both the stimulus and the reward.
 A small processing GUI is used to keep track of the ongoing protocol.
 This work is paired with our article: [Article]()

 ## Table of contents